oauthstuff/draft-oauth-rar/main.md

 # Token Error Response

 The AS MUST refuse to process any unknown authorization data `type` or authorization details not conforming to the respective `type` definition.
-If any of the objects in `authorization_details` contains an unknown authorization data `type` or an object of known `type` but containing unknown elements or elements of the wrong `type`,  elements with invalid values, or if required elements are missing, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.
+If any of the objects in `authorization_details` contains an unknown authorization data `type` or an object of known `type` but containing unknown fields or fields of the wrong `type`,  fields with invalid values, or if required fields are missing, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

 # Resource Servers {#resource_servers}

 In order to enable the RS to enforce the authorization details as approved in the authorization process, the AS MUST make this data available to the RS.
-The AS MAY add the `authorization_details` element to access tokens in JWT format or to Token Introspection responses.
+The AS MAY add the `authorization_details` field to access tokens in JWT format or to Token Introspection responses.

 ## JWT-based Access Tokens